• Skip to primary navigation

 Pro-Tips

-1. It's best to saute pancetta from a cold pan.
-This will help render the fat on the pancetta and also crisp up the meat to golden brown.
+2. It's best to saute pancetta starting in a cold pan.
+This will help render the fat on the pancetta and also crisp up the meat to a golden-brown.

-2. Caramelize the tomato paste on the hot pan to help intensify the tomato flavor.
+3. Caramelize the tomato paste in the hot pan to help intensify the tomato flavor.
 Let the tomato paste cook for 2-3 minutes before adding the vodka to the pan.

 Can I Substitute Vodka?